pitpit/php-mongo-filesystem/README.md

 PHP Mongo Filesystem
 ====================

 Use MongoDB as a filesystem.
-Builded in top of Symfony2 Filesystem and Finder components.
+Builded in top of SplFileInfo, Symfony2 Filesystem component and Symfony2 Finder components for a better integration.

 Installation
 ------------